hluk/CopyQ/docs/scripting-api.rst

    Throws an exception if space for the items cannot be allocated.

+.. js:function:: write(row, Item...)

+   Function override with one or more item arguments.

+.. js:function:: write(row, Item[])

+   Function override with item list argument.

 .. js:function:: change(row, mimeType, data, [mimeType, data]...)

    Changes data in item in current tab.

    If data is ``undefined`` the format is removed from item.

+.. js:function:: change(row, Item...)

+   Function override with one or more item arguments.

+.. js:function:: change(row, Item[])

+   Function override with item list argument.

 .. js:function:: String separator()